dannyglv789/movie_trailer_website/readme.txt

-Movie_Trailer_Project
+Movie_Trailer_webapp
 	- media.py
-		contains our class definitions
+		contains class definitions
 	- entertainment_center.py
-		contains class instances of our Movies for website
+		contains instances of movies for the webapp
 	- fresh_tomatoes.py
 		contains HTML, CSS, and defines our function to play trailers

 INSTRUCTIONS:
-	In order to run the application and view the Daniel Reccomends page run entertainment_center.py After module has been run, a copy of the HTML file will be saved in the same directory.
+	In order to run the application and view the "Daniel Reccomends" page run entertainment_center.py After the entertainment_center.py module has been run, a copy of the HTML file will be saved in the same directory.
+Open with Chrome, or Firefox.

 webbrowser documentation: https://docs.python.org/2/library/webbrowser.html
 Authored by: Udacity & Student Daniel Galvez